manojkumar-github/NLP-TextAnalytics-DeepLearning/AnomaliesTwitterText/readme.md

 ****Documentation in Progress

 In this project, I tried to understand how anomalies can be handled in classifying TextMessages.
-There is a strong difference between finding anomalies in text corpus and find "text message anaomalies"
+There is a strong difference between finding anomalies in text corpus and find "anaomalies among text message "

 Example: Text Message Anomalies - Classifying anomalies in Twitteer Corpus